AIExScale/AIExScale.github.io/index.md

 **This symposium aim to answer the following questions:**
 - TODO

+# Goals

+This symposium will run for a half day, consisting of two sessions.
+In the first session, there will be opening remarks followed by a keynote from an expert in the field of workflows.
+Then, there will be a break of 30 minutes.
+In the second session, there will be three invited talks of 30 minutes each followed by a moderated discussion between the audience with the speakers.

+The coffee and lunch breaks will follow the SC conference schedule.
+These breaks will provide an opportunity for the attendees, speakers, and organizers to interact and have fruitful discussions revolving around the role of AI in extreme-scale workflows.

 ## Tentative Schedule

 | Start Time | End Time | Speaker | Title |